-The 44th annual Penn Linguistics Conference will take place on March 27-29, 2020 at the University of Pennsylvania campus in Philadelphia.
+The 44th annual Penn Linguistics Conference which was scheuled on March 27-29, 2020 at the University of Pennsylvania campus in Philadelphia is now cancelled.
 The PLC is run by graduate students in the Department of Linguistics at the University of Pennsylvania.

 Conference website: https://www.ling.upenn.edu/Events/PLC/plc44/index.html

 Keynote speaker: Caroline Heycock (University of Edinburgh)

 Panel: On the afternoon of Friday, March 27, we will be holding a special themed panel entitled `Rules and Generalizations in Language and the Brain’.
 In the past hundred years, neuroscientists and linguists have separately discovered a great deal about the structure of the brain and the structure of language.
 For this year’s PLC panel, we will explore what we have learned about how the brain represents the structure of language: how do our brains acquire and use the abstract categories and rules that many linguistic theories propose?
 The panel will bring together speakers whose work on the brain basis of language is informed by both neuroscience and linguistics.

 Undergraduate session: PLC 44 will feature a special session devoted to the presentation of undergraduate research.
 Undergraduate students are warmly encouraged to submit an abstract showcasing their research in any subfield of linguistics and related disciplines.